hamzasaleem021/open-loops/README.md

 ## Design principles

 - **One file.** The entire app is `open-loops.html`.
 No framework, no bundler, no node_modules.
-- **Intentional constraints.** Five loops in active focus.
+- **Intentional constraints.** Five loops in active focus (by default).
 Five kinds.
-Three statuses.
+Four statuses.
 The limits are features.
 - **No noise.** No notifications, no streaks, no gamification.
 Calm is the aesthetic and the function.
+- **Local-first, cloud-synced.** Your edits land instantly and work offline.
+Sync is best-effort and recoverable — the app never feels like it's waiting on the network.

 ---